sfigg/commercialization-public/docset/manufacture/desktop/compact-os.md

 ### <span id="Compact_OS"></span><span id="compact_os"></span><span id="COMPACT_OS"></span>Compact OS

 Compact OS installs the operating system files as compressed files.
 Compact OS is supported on both UEFI-based and BIOS-based devices.
+See the [size comparison table](#Size_comparisons) below.

 Unlike WIMBoot, because the files are no longer combined into a single WIM file, Windows update can replace or remove individual files as needed to help maintain the drive footprint size over time.

 **Note**  When running Windows Imaging and Configuration Designer (ICD) on a PC running a previous version of Windows, such as Windows 8.1, you'll need to install the [Windows Assessment and Deployment Kit (ADK)](http://go.microsoft.com/fwlink/?LinkId=526803) with both the Windows ICD and **Deployment Tools** features.
 This installs the latest versions of the drivers required by DISM (wimmount.sys and adkwof.sys) used to create Compact OS images.

 **To deploy Compact OS with a USB bootable drive**